-Ah, old boy's clubs.
-The Masons.
-The Royal Antediluvian Order of Buffalos.
-The Adventurer's Club of Los Angeles.
-The Stonecutters.
+Ah, old boy's clubs: the Masons, the Royal Antediluvian Order of Buffalos, the Adventurer's Club of Los Angeles, the Stonecutters.
 While men-only clubs are generally agreed to be dated and embarrassing, they still exist—and, where they do, occasionally cause controversy.

-I recently got pulled into a small flap over an annual dinner held by the local St. Patrick's Society, a men's club in my hometown of Saint John, New Brunswick.
+I recently got pulled into a small flap over an annual dinner held by the St. Patrick's Society, a men's club in my hometown of Saint John, New Brunswick.
 Although it's existed in more or less its current form since 1928, I only learned about it when a friend mentioned plans to attend a dinner with a speech by Nova Scotia Supreme Court Chief Justice Joseph Kennedy.
-As a journalist, I'd heard of Kennedy, an outspoken advocate for improving court-media relations and member of the Canadian Judicial Council's Public Information Committee.
+As a journalist, I'd heard of Kennedy, an outspoken advocate for improving court-media relations and a member of the Canadian Judicial Council's Public Information Committee.

 "Cool," I said.
 "Where's that?
 I should come."

 "You can't really do that.
 It's a men-only event," my friend said.

 Youthfully incredulous that such things still existed, I read through the online event listings—but none of them mentioned the no-women rule.
 So I called Hugh Fitzpatrick, a septuagenarian who has belonged to the society for over 50 years, and asked if it was really true I couldn't get a ticket.

 "You'd better tell me who you're buying them for," he said, when I asked about tickets.
 "It's a men's dinner.
 There are no women allowed.
 We are a society of gentlemen," Fitzpatrick said.

 "You really don't allow women?"
 I asked.